SWE-UniStuttgart/Qlunc/TestFiles_Qlunc/readme.md

  5) Ask for the uncertainties we are interested in using _dot notation_

 ### 1. Fill up the inputs yaml file:
-Before creating the classes for the different components we can fill up the yaml file with corresponding values for components, decide the components we want to include in each module and wich module do we want to include in the lidar device for uncertainty calculations.
+Before creating the classes for the different components we need to fill up the yaml file with the corresponding values for the components and decide the components and the modules that we want to include in the lidar device for uncertainty calculations.
+Users have a [yaml template for Qlunc's inputs](https://github.com/SWE-UniStuttgart/Qlunc/tree/main/Main) in the repository ("Template_yaml_inputs_file.yml").
- - Name: Provide an ID to out object
+ - Name: Provide an ID to our object
  - Uncertainty function: Function developed by the user decribing the related uncertainty to specific component/device/lidar
- - When introducing the component in each module the name should be the same as in the component instance, e.g. if the name of your photodetector instance is _Photodetector1_ the name to use in the yaml file should be:
+ - When introducing the component in each module, the name should be the same as in the component instance.
+For instance, if the name of your module instance is _Module_A_ the name to use in the yaml file should be the same.

    YAML file:
-    >> Modules:
+    >> # Components:
     >>
-    >>  Photonics Module:
+    >>  Component_A:
     >>
-    >>   Name: Photonics module
+    >>    Name: ComponentA
     >>
-    >>   Photodetector: _Photodetector1_           # Have to be the same name as the instance name
+    >>    Property_A: property_1_value                        # Have to be the same name as the instance name.
     >>
-    >>   Optical amplifier: _Optical_Amplifier_    # Have to be the same name as the instance name
+    >>    Uncertainty function: Uncertainty_ComponentA  # Function describing the module uncertainty in _Module_A_ due to their components.

+    >> # Modules:
     >>
+    >>  Module_A:
+    >>
+    >>    Name: ModuleA
+    >>
+    >>    Module: _Module_A_                         # Have to be the same name as the instance name.
+    >>
-    >>   Uncertainty function: uphc.sum_unc_photonics
+    >>    Uncertainty function: Uncertainty_ModuleA  # Function describing the module uncertainty in _Module_A_ due to their components.

 ### 2. Creating the component digital twin:
 The components are included as python classes, for example a component, _Component_A_, is created instanciating class _Comp_A_: